Introduction #

 Conclusion #

 In conclusion, the study on alpha value’s impact on earthwork computation revealed significant insights.
-Initial comparisons using EW3D showed an unacceptable 83.94% discrepancy in net volume between two cases.
-However, further investigation using the upgraded MiTS 2 software, alongside Civil 3D as a benchmark, and adjusting the alpha value, significantly reduced the net volume discrepancy to around 19%.
-This 19% can actually be greatly reduced to a smaller discrepancy by observing only cut volume (1.7%) and fill volume (3.6%) for both cases.
-The new alpha value feature in MiTS 2 provided better control over ground levels, enhancing cut and fill calculations.
+Initial comparisons with the unadjusted Alpha value showed an unacceptable 83.94% discrepancy in net volume between two cases.
+However, further investigation with the proper adjustment of the alpha value, the difference in cut and fill volumes are properly minimized.